insane-adding-machines/unicore-mx-examples/examples/tiva/lm4f/stellaris-ek-lm4f120xl/uart_echo_interrupt/README.md

 # README

-This example demonstrates the ease of setting up the UART with libopencm3, and using UART interrupts.
+This example demonstrates the ease of setting up the UART with unicore-mx, and using UART interrupts.
 UART echo is achieved by echoing back received characters from within the interrupt service routine.
 This has the advantage over using blocking reads and writes that the main program loop is freed for other tasks.